Police Pull Over 69-Year-Old Dionicio Fierros, Find 800 Pounds Of Stolen Lemons In His Car

 Police in Los Angeles found something unusual when they pulled over 69-year-old Dionicio Fierros — lemons.
 More than 800 pounds of them.

 Police said the man had stolen the lemons from a nearby farm, NBC San Diego reported.
-Police said Fierros was pulled over on Friday morning, and inside his car officers found fresh lemons they say had been taken from a nearby farm.
+Police said Fierros was pulled over on Friday morning, and inside his car officers found the fresh lemons they say had been taken from a nearby farm.

 Authorities said Fierros’ arrest was part of a larger investigation into agricultural theft in the area, but they did not say if the 69-year-old was suspected in any other robberies in the area.